 The High School Placement Test is not only used as an admissions requirement, it is also used in consideration for scholarship and as a pre-requisite to determine course level once your student is enrolled at Bishop Ireton.
 See the Course Catalog to review pre-requisites for honors classes.

-Fall sports try outs and practices will take place starting August 11, 2021 (NOTE: this date is subject to change).
+Fall sports try outs and practices will take place starting August 1, 2024 for football and August 11, 2024 for all other fall sports (NOTE: this date is subject to change).
 If your student is planning to participate in a fall sport, please plan accordingly.

 Catholic Schools, administered under the authority of the Catholic Diocese of Arlington, prohibit discrimination on the basis of race, color, sex, age, marital status, disability, national origin or citizenship in the administration of their educational personnel, admissions, financial aid, athletic and other school-administered programs.